mariosggg/InviseeAi/README.md

 ## Contributing

--Fork the repository.
+- Fork the repository.
--Your feature or bugfix as a new branch.
+- Create a new branch for your feature or bugfix.
--Commit your changes and send explicit signals when you do so.
+- Make your changes and commit them with clear messages.
--Push your branch into the repository you've forked.
+- Push your branch to your forked repository.
--In order to have your changes merged into the original repository, make a Pull Request.
+- Create a Pull Request to merge your changes into the main repository.

 ## Licence